-In a climate emergency, it makes sense to prioritise reducing emissions over reducing costs, however reducing gas dependency comes up superior on both measures.
+In a climate emergency, it makes sense to prioritise reducing emissions over reducing costs, however reducing fossil gas dependency comes up superior on both measures.
 And if you get off gas, you won’t be spending several hundreds of dollars per year on the gas supply charge.

 For a new build with no solar PV, your energy bills will be either lower or about the same (depending on where you live) if you choose all electric appliances.
 And in all cases, if you have solar PV your energy bills will be much lower if you have efficient electric appliances rather than gas appliances.
 June 2019 solar payback time figures from Solar Quotes show the cities and scenarios where all-electric households with solar PV typically have zero energy bills.

 For existing houses, it will reduce your energy bills if you choose an efficient electric appliance when an old gas appliance needs replacing.
 If that leaves just one or two gas appliances, it may or may not work out cheaper to go off gas entirely.
 Your energy bills will go down if you do, but you’ll need to factor in the expense of buying the new appliances.